 Adjectives indicating membership or classification: These include adjectives of nationality and various types of affiliation and nearly always come after the noun.
 Note that such adjectives aren't capitalized in Spanish.

-- Examples: La mujer ecuatoriana, the Ecuadoran woman; el sacerdote católico, the Catholic priest; el restaurante japonés, the Japanese restaurant; el juez demócrata, the Democratic judge.
+- Examples: La mujer ecuatoriana, the Ecuadoran woman; el sacerdote católico, the Catholic priest; el restaurante chino, the Chinese restaurant; el juez demócrata, the Democratic judge.

 Adjectives modified by an adverb or phrase: These come after the noun.